 Howard has a broadly based common law practice, including both first instance and appellate work.

-Ruddock v The Queen UKPC 7 (heard with R v Jogee UKSC 8) – the first time cases in the Supreme Court and Privy Council have been heard together: landmark appeals against convictions for murder concerning the law relating to parasitic accessory liability
+He has appeared in landmark constitutional and criminal cases in the Privy Council, including Ruddock v.
+The Queen UKPC 7, heard with R v Jogee UKSC 8 – the first time appeals in the Supreme Court and Privy Council have been heard together.

-Legal 500 2017
+Legal 500 (2018)

-Legal 500 2016
+Legal 500 (2017)

 Chambers & Partners 2018

 Chambers & Partners 2017

 City University (Law)